nedveder/Food-Planner/README.md

 The `Solver` class is an abstract base class that defines the interface for all solver implementations.
 It includes an abstract `solve` method that must be implemented by all concrete solver classes.

-#### Graph Algorithm (graph_algorithm.py)

-The `PlanningGraphSolver` class implements a graph-based algorithm for solving meal planning problems.
-It builds a planning graph and extracts an optimal solution.
-Key methods include:

-- `build_planning_graph`: Constructs the planning graph
-- `extract_solution`: Extracts the best meal plan from the graph

 #### Greedy Algorithm (greedy_algorithm.py)